-You will complete four English courses in reading, writing, listening, and speaking, as well as receive weekly tutoring in English.

-- You will complete the following courses: Old Testament Survey, New Testament Survey, Survey of Christian Beliefs, and Gospels. - For the Bible and ministry courses, you attend the same lectures as credit students, but have different assignments. - ELI students do not receive college credit for their Pacific Life Bible College courses.
+- Each semester, you will complete three English courses: Reading and Writing, Listening and Speaking, and Grammar and Theological Vocabulary, as well as receive 10 Private Tutoring session in English. - You will complete two additional Bible and theology courses each semester.
+Fall term will be ELI 080 Old Testament Survey and one additional course.
+Spring will be ELI 090 New Testament Survey and one additional course. - For the Bible and ministry courses, you attend the same lectures as credit students, but have different assignments. - ELI students do not receive college credit for their Pacific Life Bible College courses.

-I. English Courses
+I. ENGLISH COURSES

-'''

-ELI 001/002 Private English Tutoring (0)

-ELI 061/062 Listening and Speaking English (0)

-ELI 071/072 Reading and Writing English (0)

-ELI 073/074 Grammar and Theological Vocabulary (0)
+ELI 001/002 Private English Tutoring (0) ELI 061/062 Listening and Speaking English (0) ELI 071/072 Reading and Writing English (0) ELI 073/074 Grammar and Theological Vocabulary (0)

-'''